 Panting due to stress or anxiety

-Does this happen every time you go in the car or every November 5th?
+Does this happen every time you go in the car or every 5th of November?
 Try and work around these situations as best you can.
 For example, take an overnight stop-off and regular breaks if you have to drive for a prolonged period of time.

 On bonfire night, tire your dog out with a long walk during the day and keep him indoors with the curtains shut in the evening.